 Most of the games developed or distributed by King add a bit of Halloween flair to their app icons each year, but it is an idea that works for most apps, including business apps.

-Bring Back the Fun With a Halloween Contest
+Bring Back the Fun with a Halloween Contest

 Decorating your store for Halloween is a little tricky, since it isn’t an event that lends itself well to all businesses.
 At least not in terms of store décor.
 Ideas to consider include:

-- Creating a Halloween ‘shop’ – instead of decorating your entire store, move all products that are either Halloween specific, or could be linked to use over Halloween to one high-traffic area.
+- Creating a Halloween ‘shop’ – Instead of decorating your entire store, move all products that are either Halloween-specific or could be linked to using over the holiday to an area with high foot traffic.
 This mini-store will then make extensive use of Halloween décor.

-If you are posting Halloween DIY guides on social media – relating to décor, costumes, or even treats and baked goods – any products used in these guides that you sell should definitely be grouped together in a prominent location, since in many instances it would be the guides that bring some customers to your business.
+If you are posting Halloween DIY guides on social media – relating to décor, costumes, or even treats and baked goods – any products used in these guides that you sell should definitely be grouped together in a prominent location.
+In many instances, it will be the guides that bring some customers to your business.

 Many candy and chocolate brands also release special Halloween packs and varieties each year.

-Google Trends data shows that searches for the term Halloween peak in the week leading up to Halloween, but that they also start climbing from late August already.
+Google Trends data shows that searches for the term Halloween peak in the week leading up to Halloween, but that they also start climbing from late August.